drvuquangson/Python-SQL-Tableau/README.md

 In this projet, I will demonstrate a variety of skills from using Python for data preparation, SQL to create a database to using Tableau for visualizing data in the most intuitive way:

 This project is from a final project of the Business Intelligence Analyst course on Udemy.
 In this project, beside acquiring some technical skills from working with tools like Python, SQL, Tableau I also demonstrate my business problem-solving ability.
-First, I'll talk about the business problem I'm going to solve, then I will talk briefly about the dataset given, finally I will talk about how I use other tools like SQL and Tableau and Story-telling
+First, I'll talk about the business problem I'm going to solve, then I will talk briefly about the dataset given, next I will talk about the process and how I use other tools like SQL and Tableau, finally you can read the insights for the Story-telling file

     1. Let's define the business problem:
         The exercise will address absenteeism at a company during work time.
 As a manager who is in charge of the productivity of employees,